-It goes without saying, but if you are planning for (or already in the midst of) fertility testing or treatments, it makes sense to have an insurance plan that covers the most services at the lowest possible out-of-pocket cost.
+It goes without saying, but if you are planning for (or already in the midst of) fertility testing or treatment, it makes sense to have an insurance plan that covers the most services at the lowest possible out-of-pocket cost.

 3 Things to Do During Open Enrollment

-We know it can be tempting to put off overwhelming responsibilities like researching your insurance coverage.
+We know it can be tempting to put off overwhelming responsibilities like researching your insurance coverage - it's hard to know where to start.
 That's why we recommend breaking it up into more manageable tasks.

 If you're feeling stressed or unsure of what to do next or where to look for answers, reach out to your HR department, talk to your fertility clinic team, or ask for support from loved ones.
-You've got this!

 1. Start Your Research Now

-While the official deadline is usually December 15th, don’t wait until the night before to start your research and risk losing your chance to make much-needed adjustments.
+While the official deadline for choosing an insurance plan is usually December 15th, you shouldn't wait until the night before to start your research and risk losing your chance to make much-needed adjustments.

-2. Use Up Your Remaining 2022 Coverage
+2. Use Up Remaining 2023 Coverage

-The results from many tests are reliable for up to six months and your insurance will pay for the bulk of them until the end of the policy year.
-Your Flexible Spending Account (FSA) or other medical spending plans are also valuable because you can use those savings to pay for any additional costs.
+Did you know?
+Many fertility test results are reliable for up to six months - so if your insurance will pay for the bulk of them until the end of the policy year, take advantage!

 3. Explore Insurance Riders

-Now is the Best Time to Act
+Now Is the Best Time to Act